kgieleta/kgieleta/README.md

 # Konrad Gieleta

 ## About me
-I'm a Python Developer with two years of professional experience in building data analysis tools and engineering applications.
+I'm a Python Developer with over two years of professional experience in building data analysis tools and engineering applications.
 I hold a **Bachelor’s degree in Mechatronics (Photonics specialization)** and I’ve completed coursework for a **Master’s in Computer Science** at Warsaw University of Technology — currently finalizing my thesis.

 I enjoy combining my engineering background with programming skills to create practical, user-oriented solutions.